 We compiled a list of fun ways to recognize and say thank you for the impact that Emergency Medical Services has on our lives during National Emergency Services Week.
 Some excellent suggestions include:

 - Host a community reception to connect medical emergency survivors and EMS personnel

 - Ask your city or state Government to enact a proclamation honoring local EMS

-- Participate in the National EMS Memorial Bike Ride, (July 22 in Boston, Fayetteville, St. Paul, Snowmass, Reno)
+- Participate in the National EMS Memorial Bike Ride, (in Boston, Fayetteville, St. Paul, Snowmass, Reno)

 - Deliver a thank you note to your local EMS organization